MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

 3. On the **Emails** tab, select :::image type="icon" source="../../media/m365-cc-sc-create-icon.png" border="false"::: **Submit to Microsoft for analysis**.

-4. In the **Submit to Microsoft for analysis** flyout that opens, enter the following information:
+4. On the first page of the **Submit to Microsoft for analysis** flyout that opens, enter the following information:

    - **Select the submission type**: Verify the value **Email** is selected.